 At the Democratic National Committee, Mr. Dunn led the party’s national finance efforts during the 2004 presidential contest, shattering previous records and outraising the opposition party for the only time in modern political history.

-He serves on the advisory board of the American Security Project, a non-profit, bipartisan policy organization dedicated to building a national security vision and strategy for the U.S. in the 21st century.
+Mr. Dunn serves on the advisory board of the American Security Project, a non-profit, bipartisan policy organization dedicated to building a national security vision and strategy for the U.S. in the 21st century.
 He is on the board of directors of Business Forward, an organization of 40 of the world’s largest and most respected companies, facilitating public engagement for entrepreneurs, investors, small business owners and senior executives from across America in the public policymaking process.

 Mr. Dunn holds degrees from The University of North Carolina at Chapel Hill and The London School of Economics and Political Science, where he received the school’s highest academic distinction for his thesis on the influence of domestic interest groups on international economic policy.

-He resides in Washington, D.C. with his wife and twin daughters.
+Mr. Dunn resides in Washington, D.C. with his wife and twin daughters.